dcnieho/Titta/TobiiMex/README.md

 .\vcpkg.exe install readerwriterqueue readerwriterqueue:x64-windows
 ```
-readerwriterqueue is required for compiling TobiiBuffer.
+readerwriterqueue is required for compiling TobiiMex.

 You furthermore need to manually put the right files of the Tobii Pro C SDK in the right place of the vcpkg directory:
 ```